I will vs I'm going to...

 Let's look at a statement such as:

-"I think the weather will be nice late."
+"I think the weather will be nice later."

 "I think the weather is going to be nice later"